maia-score/documentation/docs/paths/upload/post.md

 ---
-id:
+id: uploadFile
 slug: upload-post
-title:
+title: Upload a file
-sidebar_label:
+sidebar_label: POST
-description: Upload a file
+description: This is a multipurpose endpoin to upload a file to the logged user.
 ---

 <!-- prettier-ignore-start -->